 Spring migration is starting soon and Highly Pathogenic Avian Influenza (HPAI) is expected to continue throughout the United States.
 Vermont Animal Health Officials recommend against competitions, exhibitions, shows, swaps or other in-person gatherings or commingling events of domestic fowl or poultry.
 Should these events choose to occur, please exercise caution and good biosecurity, and visit our Fairs, Shows, and Exhibition site for more information.

 Risk to Humans

 It is important to note that The Centers for Disease Control and Prevention considers the risk to people from this HPAI infection to be low.
-No human cases of this HPAI virus have been detected in the United States or internationally.
+Two human cases of this HPAI virus have been detected in the United States.
+Please consult the CDC and the Vermont Department of Health for further information.
 Influenza in poultry does not constitute a food safety risk.